StephenCataldo/comment-better/README.md

 #### Quick non-developer start

-1. Clone or download this repository, or just grab the build directory here https://github.com/StephenCataldo/guide-comment-insert--react/raw/master/build.zip and unzip it (try clicking on it after downloading to unzip it; ask for help if you get stuck).
+1. Clone or download this repository, or *easiest* grab the "build" directory here https://github.com/StephenCataldo/guide-comment-insert--react/raw/master/build.zip and unzip it (try clicking on it after downloading to unzip it; ask for help if you get stuck).
    Note: Non-developers use only the /build directory of the download.
-2. In chrome, enter into the address bar:
+2. In your chrome browser, enter into the address bar:
 chrome://extensions
 2a.
 Click on
 √ Developer Mode
 2b.
 Click "Load Unpacked Extension" and the select the extension directory called "build" within the download/cloned code.
-(Developers: get node and npm running, and follow much more complex instructions below.)

 It should be running!
 When you go to a website with a keyword for which the guide (currently set to CognitivePolitics.com) has a suggestion,